pruthvisai9/may/README.md

-This is ATM FIle in this we used control statements
+This is ATM python FIle in this we used control statements